hugoledoux/mywebsite/_drafts/your-polygons-the-same.md

 I obtained it from someone working at the [Cleveland Metroparks](http://clevelandmetroparks.com), and you can get it [there](https://github.com/hugoledoux/BIGpolygons/blob/master/cleveland.geojson).
 Although it covers a much smaller area than the Swedish one, it is **monstrous**: 1,689,703 vertices, 66,908 inner rings, and its biggest ring has 500,373 vertices.
 Wow.

-I can't decide which one I like most, perhaps because the Swedish polygon should probably be bigger than the Cleveland one: observe that it was truncated at the bottom and on the left, probably because of a different CRS zone, or perhaps because the GIS couldn't handle the full one?
+I can't decide which one I like most, perhaps because the Swedish polygon should probably be bigger than the Cleveland one: observe that it was truncated at the bottom and on the left, probably because of a different [CRS zone](https://en.wikipedia.org/wiki/Spatial_reference_system), or perhaps because the GIS couldn't handle the full one?

 ## A repository of BIG polygons

-I've setup a small repository in which I keep big polygons:
+I've setup a repository in which I keep these big polygons and other interesting ones:

 <a href="https://github.com/hugoledoux/BIGpolygons"><i class="fa fa-github fa-lg"></i> github.com/hugoledoux/BIGpolygons</a>

 I usually use them to test the capabilities of code I write to process GIS datasets, eg [prepair](https://github.com/tudelft3d/prepair).

-I'd be grateful if you submitted to me other interesting ones and/or your favourite ones.
+I'd be grateful if you submitted other interesting ones and/or your favourite ones.